godotengine/godot-docs/classes/class_generic6dofjoint.rst

 Brief Description
 -----------------

-The generic 6 degrees of freedom joint can implement a variety of joint-types by locking certain axes' rotation or translation.
+The generic 6-degrees-of-freedom joint can implement a variety of joint types by locking certain axes' rotation or translation.

 Properties
 ----------